alanmitchell/bmon/docs/source/api-data-access.rst

     https://bmon.analysisnorth.com/api/v1/sensors/

-Here is the JSON response:
+Here is the JSON response, with only two of the sensors shown in the response.
+BMON sites will generally have many more sensors.

 .. code-block:: json